Barton, VT 05822

 Crystal Lake is approximately three miles long and about one mile in width.
 In some places it is known to be more than 100 feet deep.
 It is a glacial lake beautifully situated among rough-hewn mountain sides.

 The beach area has almost a mile of sandy shoreline with a marked swimming area.
 The large, historic, granite bathhouse has restrooms, changing areas, and a concession stand.
-There are approximately 40 free-standing charcoal grills, nearly 80 picnic tables, play areas, rental boats and canoes, and lots of parking space.
+There are approximately 40 free-standing charcoal grills, nearly 80 picnic tables, rental boats and canoes, and lots of parking space.

 In 1759, during the French and Indian War, Roger's Rangers were chased into the Crystal Lake/Barton area.
 It is believed that Robert Roger was familiar with this area at the age of fifteen, and that he participated in and helped lead the raid on St. Francis in Canada.